 Phase 3: Co-creation

-In Phase 3, selected participants will be invited to work in dedicated groups to deepen their ideas and develop solutions.
-They will go through four rigorous sessions of problem framing, envisioning, testing and prototyping on the 4 ‘Es’:
+In Phase 3, selected participants were invited to work in dedicated groups to deepen their ideas and develop solutions.
+They went through four rigorous sessions of problem framing, envisioning, testing and prototyping on the 4 ‘Es’:

 Collectively, these four ‘Es’ make up a fifth ‘E’ – the Lim Chu Kang Ecosystem.

-Participants will present their recommendations to Minister Grace Fu and Minister of State Desmond Tan at the final session in October 2021.
+Participants presented their recommendations to Minister Grace Fu and Minister of State Desmond Tan at the final session in October 2021.
 Feasible ideas will be incorporated into the master planning consultancy study that will be launched later this year.

 What would you want to see in the future Lim Chu Kang?

-While the call for participation for our Lim Chu Kang Master Plan stakeholder engagement sessions has closed, you can share your ideas and suggestions with us at go.gov.sg/lckmpideas.
+While the call for participation for our Lim Chu Kang Master Plan stakeholder engagement sessions have closed, you can share your ideas and suggestions with us via SFA’s feedback form.